 The course is organized as a series of synchronous video lectures interspersed with participatory group exercises.
 Each session will offer strategies and ideas for addressing writing and editing challenges that architects, designers, and marketing/bizdev teams frequently encounter.
 A total of AIA CES: 5.0 LUs will be awarded upon completion of the course.

-About the Instructor Gideon Fink Shapiro, Ph.D., writes about architecture, landscape, and design.
+Gideon Fink Shapiro, Ph.D., writes about architecture, landscape, and design.
 As both an independent author and an editorial consultant, he is passionate about communicating design ideas through clear and lively writing.
 His articles and essays have been published in Architect, Domus, Next City, Places, The Architects Newspaper, The Avery Review, and other media outlets.
 He collaborated with Robert A.M.
 Stern to write The New Residential Colleges at Yale: A Conversation Across Time (Monacelli, 2018) and he co-authored, with Aaron Betsky, the forthcoming 50 Lessons to Learn from Frank Lloyd Wright (Rizzoli, 2021).
 He edited Re-Living the City (Actar, 2016) and the Domus Architecture Guide mobile app for New York (2010).
 He is currently completing a book on Adolphe Alphand and public park design in Paris.
 Gideon has lectured widely and collaborated with design firms in New York and beyond